darkfeline/dantalian/doc/intro.rst

 - Metadata is "stored" in the directory structure.
 - Files can be moved and/or linked elsewhere without breaking anything.
 - Almost no restrictions on tagged files' names.
+- Tags can be organized hierarchically.

-FUSE
+With FUSE
-^^^^
-FUSE mount allows the following features:
+^^^^^^^^^

-- Allows better interaction on a file system level (trivial interoperability with other applications)
+- Allows easy interaction on a file system level (trivial interoperability with other applications).
-- Virtual tag combination directories (currently only tag unions, e.g.
+- Special virtual 'query' tag directories (currently only tag unions, e.g. AND).
-  AND).
 - Dynamic management through socket operations.

 Upcoming Features